 Fridge: Store any leftover muffins in a sealed container on the counter for up to 4 days or in the fridge for up to 7 days.
 If storing in the fridge, you may want to slightly warm the muffins in the microwave before eating.

 Freezer: This recipe is also freezer-friendly.
 To freeze the muffins let them cool completely on the countertop then transfer them to a freezer bag and place them in the freezer for up to 2 months.
 Defrost on the counter and warm in the oven.

 - Make sure to use pumpkin puree and not pumpkin pie filling.
 The two are not the same!
 Pumpkin pie filling is sweetened and has a bunch of ingredients added to it.
 Pumpkin puree should only have one ingredient (pumpkin) on the label.

 - Don’t overmix the batter.
 This will result in a tougher and less fluffy muffin.
 It’s ok if there are a few small lumps in the batter.

-- Use a spatula to gently fold the batter together to prevent overmixing.
+- Use a spatula to mix the batter.
+This will allow you to gently fold the batter together to prevent overmixing.

 - Only fill the muffin tin 3/4 of the way full, otherwise, the muffin batter can overflow.

-If you tried these pumpkin chocolate chip muffins or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
+If you tried these Healthy Pumpkin Chocolate Chip Muffins or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
 Be sure to follow along on Pinterest, Instagram and Facebook for even more deliciousness!Print

 The perfect fall muffin loaded with pumpkin, pumpkin spice and chocolate chips!